Frequently Asked Questions

 transportation.
 Every public transit agency has an individual plan too since each serves a different market or governing body.
 Similarly, TDOT has a statewide plan to generally inform residents and the legislature on how it will use the funding appropriated by lawmakers to maintain the state route system.
 The RTP plan unifies the most important regional transportation priorities from each of those into a single document.

-Who approves the Unified Transportation Plan?
+Who approves the Regional Transportation Plan?

 Working with stakeholders and the public, GNRC develops a draft plan which includes regional policies and funding recommendations.
 The draft plan is reviewed by state and federal partners prior to its adoption by regional city and county mayors that sit on GNRC’s Transportation Policy Board.